don1138/blender-qmc/README.md

 [**The Ugliest Color in the World**](https://www.huffpost.com/entry/ugliest-color-pantone_n_57570df6e4b0ca5c7b504538) is nice for for dirt, cracks, or crevices, you're covered.

-The MCM colors are pretty good as-is.
+The MCMC colors are pretty good as-is.

 ## Attributions